Delighted to announce my lovely little lith is featured on back cover of SHOTS magazine (issue #137)!

 Lith can be tricky.
 When blacks begin to accelerate development you need to observe closely and ‘Snatch’ the print just before it achieves the look you are seeking, and plunge it into stop bath.
 A darkroom ‘torch’ can be handy here, for short term intense illumination.
 I use a floor lamp with darkroom safe red bulb that can be swiveled into place just for time it takes to check development.

-Lith and second-pas lith can be effective way to make use of older and badly fogged papers* (here examples of Kodak Opal paper developed in Dektol, with a second print bleached back and re-developed in Moersch Easy Lith)….
+Second-pas lith can be effective way to make use of older and badly fogged papers* (here examples of Kodak Opal paper developed in Dektol, with a second print bleached back and re-developed in Moersch Easy Lith).
+The odd colour splits with browns and blues, and solarization are unique to each paper and can be exploited for dramatic effect.

 Ilford MGWT is a currently available paper that has semi-lith qualities* (image below).
 New Seagull Oriental papers are working, Foma has restored lith-ability to it’s Fomatone papers (https://www.foma.cz/en/fomatone-MG).
-Current batches of Slavich Unibrom may work with limitations……but I have not tested these.
-Best to consult company websites and lith printing blogs for information before purchase*.
+Current batches of Slavich Unibrom work, but best for the experienced printer.
+Consult company websites and lith printing blogs for information before purchase*.
 Emulsion changes seem to be happening quite frequently these days.